 Here is how to make this cucumber pico de gallo.

-- Making cucumber salsa fresca for a crowd?
-This recipe is perfect for all of your summer cookouts, backyard barbecues, and parties because it can be doubled quite easily.
-In fact, you may even want to triple the recipe because pico de gallo and chips is usually a crowd pleaser.
+- Need cucumber pico de gallo for a crowd?
+This recipe is perfect for all of your summer cookouts and backyard barbecues because it doubles easily.
+In fact, you may even want to triple the recipe because pico de gallo with chips is sure to be a crowd-pleaser.

 Substitutions and Variations

-- Tomatoes- Not a fan of tomatoes?
-Replace the tomatoes in this recipe with another cucumber, some red bell pepper, jicama, or even radishes!
+- Tomatoes- Replace the tomatoes with additional cucumber, red bell pepper, jicama, or even radishes!
 Don’t be afraid to get creative.

-- Jalapeño- Depending on your tolerance for spicy foods, jalapeño may be too hot or too mild.
-On the spicier side, try using a serrano, cayenne, or habanero pepper.
-If you like a more mild salsa, opt for poblano or green bell peppers.
+- Jalapeño- For spicier pico de gallo, try using a serrano, cayenne, or habanero pepper.
+If you like milder salsa, opt for poblano or green bell peppers.

 - Lime Juice- Don’t have a lime on hand?
-Use lemon juice or a splash of apple cider vinegar.
+Use lemon juice or a splash of apple cider vinegar instead.

 - Nightshade-Free- Leave out the tomatoes and jalapeño and make this cucumber pico de gallo with just cucumbers and jicama.
 If you want to add a little more color, diced strawberries or mango would be delicious in a nightshade-free version of this recipe.

 - Sweet- I love a good fruit salsa.
-My favorite fruits to add to this cucumber pico de gallo recipe include mango, pineapple, strawberries, and kiwi.
+My favorite fruits to add to this fresh cucumber salsa recipe include mango, pineapple, strawberries, and kiwi.
 Add a bit of lime zest to make it extra fruity and refreshing.

 - Extra Spicy- If you’re like my fiancé and you just can’t get enough spice, there are a few ways to jazz up this pico de gallo.
 Of course, adding a spicier pepper in place of the jalapeño is the easiest way.
 However, you can also add a few shakes of cayenne or hot sauce to the dish as well.

-- Seasoned- Looking for a bit of a different spin on pico de gallo?
-Try adding a few shakes of cumin, chili powder, or garlic powder.
+- Add Spices- Try adding a few shakes of cumin, chili powder, or garlic powder for some extra flavor.

 What to Serve with Cucumber Pico de Gallo